trcrsired/Portable-Cpp-Guideline/README.md

-**# Portable C++ Guideline
+# Portable C++ Guideline

 Have you ever tried to make your C++ code maximumly portable and efficient?
 Here is a guideline that helps your write portable and efficient C++ code.

 You may ask why I created this guideline?
 The reason is that guidelines like C++ Core Guideline usually teach unportable and problematic coding practices that only promote the portability trap.

 Remember, there is no zero-cost / zero-overhead (Runtime) abstraction.
 Anyone who tries to sell you those concepts is just falsely advertising.
-All abstractions have runtime overhead, including Borrow Checkers and C++ exceptions.
+All abstractions have runtime overhead, including Borrow Checkers ( https://blog.polybdenum.com/2021/08/09/when-zero-cost-abstractions-aren-t-zero-cost.html ) and C++ exceptions ( https://devblogs.microsoft.com/oldnewthing/20220228-00/?p=106296 ).

 Current C++ standard is C++23.